HOME CAREER BUSINESS MONEY ABOUT US FAQ

 IC vs Employee Status

-While the CMT is certainly highly regarded, it is by no means a prerequisite for entry into, or advancement within the field of medical transcription.
-Many competent trancriptionists do not have the designation.
+While the CMT is certainly highly regarded, it has historically not been considered an absolute prerequisite for entry into, or advancement within the field of medical transcription.
+Many competent medical trancriptionists do not have the CMT (Certified Medical Transcriptionist) designation.
 However, if your time and resources permit, it is something that should be seriously considered.
+The AHDI designation seems to be gaining more credibility and traction in the medical transcription industry in recent years - particularly in light of the changing role of the industry with its focus on medical record editing.

-The CMT credential is particularly important for those interested in pursuing a management level or supervisory position in the industry.
+The Certified Medical Transcriptionist credential is particularly important for those interested in pursuing a management level or supervisory position in the industry.
+Many hospitals and large MTSO's will look carefully at credentials when evaluating candidates for promotion.

 Getting Certified

-Becoming a CMT requires an investment - both in time and money.
+Becoming a Level 1 RMT (Registered Medical Transcriptioinist) or a Level 2 CMT (Certified Medical Transcriptionist) will require an investment - both in time and money.

 Scheduling the Exam